 Contact Your Insurance Company

 After the inspector has completed a detailed assessment of your home, it is time to contact your insurance company.
-It is common for your insurer to send a claims adjuster to your home–someone who will document all the steps taken by you and also evaluate the water damage to your property and assets.
+It is common for your insurer to send a claims adjuster to your home–someone who will document all the steps taken by you and evaluate the water damage to your property and assets.

-Depending on what kind of insurance policy you have, your insurer might chip in for a significant amount of the repairing costs.
+Depending on what kind of insurance policy you have, your insurer might chip in for a significant amount of the repair costs.
 However, if you have not been smart with your insurance, you might have to shoulder a considerable amount by yourself.